input-output-hk/marlowe-cardano/doc/marlowe/tutorials/static-analysis.rst

 The contract first requires a deposit from Alice of ``1`` Lovelace, and then asks Bob to make a choice (called ``bool``) of ``0`` or ``1``.
-The contract then pays this choice *plus one* to Bob from Alice’s account.
+The contract then pays this choice *plus one* to Bob from Alice's account.

-So, we can see that while the contract works OK when Bob chooses ``0``, there won’t be enough in the contract to pay him if he chooses ``1``.
+So, we can see that while the contract works OK when Bob chooses ``0``, there won't be enough in the contract to pay him if he chooses ``1``.
 Our analysis, which is built into the SIMULATION tab in the Marlowe Playground, can diagnose this: